 Ectolysins are phage structural proteins, which enable phages to penetrate the bacterial cell.
 They cleave specific chemical bonds on the bacterial cell wall, leading to bacterial lysis and death.

-Ectolysins are rapid acting and cleave the cell wall within a few minutes of contact against antibiotics that only need a few hours to kill the cells.
+Ectolysins are rapid acting and cleave the cell wall within a few minutes of contact whereas antibiotics that require longer period to kill the cells.

 Ectolysins are very specific to the target bacterial species and hence kill only the target pathogen without affecting the microbiome or the commensal bacterial flora as compared to antibiotics which kill both the pathogens as well as the beneficial bacteria.